fedenunez/creative-theme-jekyll/bli-guides/bli-quick-setup-guide.md

 + Before adding a product, at least one zone (the room where the product resides) must be created.
 Click on "Create zone" and create one.
 + Select the product you want to add from the list and click on "Assign to zone".
 Assign the product to the zone you just created.
 + Return to the _BeoLiving Intelligence_ main screen and you should see the zone with the icon of the product added.
-+ You can add more products to that zone, change a product from zone, or create more zones by pressing "Edit products".
-Note that only one icon per type of product will appear in the zone.

 <div class="row justify-content-center">
   <div class="col-sm-5">